 Some lenders of private educational loans offer Bar Examination loans to credit-worthy borrowers to help cover costs during the study period immediately after graduation.
 Depending on the loan program and your total debt, you may currently apply for up to $15,000.
 Bar Exam loan applications typically must be certified by the Financial Aid Office, and checks are mailed directly to the graduating student.
 Application should be made prior to graduation, but some lenders accept applications after graduation as well.
 International students may be eligible to apply, depending on the lender.
 Please contact your private educational loan lender for applications and for more information about the availability of Bar Examination loans.
 You may read more about the University’s suggested lenders.

 Generally, payments of principal and interest on both federal and private educational loans are deferred until six or nine months after a student's enrollment status drops to less than half-time.
-The grace period is six (6) months for Federal Direct Stafford loans.
+The grace period is six (6) months for Federal Direct Unsubsidized loans.
 Some private educational loans have grace periods of up to nine (9) months.
 The Federal Direct Graduate PLUS loan has a six month post enrollment deferment (repayment begins 6 months after a student's enrollment status drops to less than half-time).
 Equally important, educational loans only carry one grace period.
 Therefore, if you had previous educational loans on which the grace period has expired (usually due to taking time between previous education and law school or taking a leave of absence during law school), those loans begin repayment immediately upon graduation or after your enrollment drops to less than half time.
 In some cases forbearance is available, but you must request it from your loan provider.
 While no loan payments are required during the grace period, most student loans accrue interest.
 Please consult your disclosure statements and/or contact your loan provider(s) for current updated information and terms.

 Deferment of federally guaranteed loans is your right under certain circumstances, provided you file the appropriate paperwork with your loan provider(s).
 Private educational loan programs are not governed by the deferment provisions for federal loans, but they usually have their own, much more limited, guidelines for deferment and forbearance.
 Your loan applications and disclosure statements should list the provisions for loan deferment and forbearance.
 You also may check with your loan provider to learn what forbearance and deferment options are offered, and how to request them.
 If forbearance is granted, it is usually for a limited period of time, and interest either accrues or must be paid during that period.
 Depending on the loan program, you may contact your loan provider(s) about forbearance for periods of unemployment or economic hardship.
 Be sure to request deferment or forbearance as soon as you anticipate needing it, so that your request can be handled in time.
 If you are delinquent on your loans, loan providers are frequently limited in the forms of assistance they can provide, so do not delay in contacting them.